voedger/voedger-internals/docs/server/design/sequences-260109.md

 - **Memory grows** with number of active workspaces per partition
 - **Recovery time grows** with PLog size

+**Historical note:**

+Before April 2025, the system used separate sequences for CRecords (starting at 322685000131072) and OWRecords (starting at 322680000131072), which created a collision risk with only 5 billion IDs available for OWRecords.
+The unified sequence design eliminated this problem while simplifying the implementation.

+**Future evolution:**

-This is fundamentally different from the sequencer design documented in `sequences.md`, which was intended to solve these scalability issues but has not been integrated.
+This is fundamentally different from the sequencer design documented in `sequences.md`, which was intended to solve scalability issues (memory growth, recovery time) but has not been integrated.
+The current simple design prioritizes correctness and simplicity over performance optimization.